pacellif/YnS---KK-Analysis/README.md

 The $\phi$ spectrum is extracted from the ditrack, which are reconstructed assuming to be pairs of $K^+K^-$, since CMS can not do PID for this kind of objects.
 In *Figure 2* there is an example of plot.

-After it is found the optimal selection for $\Upsilon$ and $\phi$ candidates, the same cuts are applied on the _candidate_ object, and its whole spectrum is evaluated.
+After it is found the optimal selection for $\Upsilon$ and $\phi$ candidates, the same cuts are applied on the _candidate_ object, and its whole spectrum is measured and represented in Figure 3.
 To do that, two plots are considered and overlapped: the first plot represents a spectrum in which kaons have opposite sign, therefore it may present a signal of a resonance.
 The second plot represents a spectrum in which kaons have same sign, therefore it is considered as a "only background" spectrum.
 By comparing the two plots it is possible to eliminate systematic errors that generate in reconstruction phase, and still allowing the detection of possible resonances.